shorn/zinc/readme.md

 Please feel free to create Github issues, pull requests or discussion topics regarding these or other security considerations you'd like to talk about.

+## Cognito identity-pool vs user-pool

+Note that, for this repo, I was only interested in learning how to use Cognito to authenticate users.
+For this use-case, I'm not interested in using AWS resources directly or managing authorization via AWS IAM - so Zinc does not use Cognito identity-pools, only user-pools.

+Note that if you want to use Cognito but not do your own authorization, you will need to use Cognito identity-pools.
+The Cognito "id token" expiry can only be set up to 24 hours, but identity-pool "access tokens" can be refreshed for up to 30 days.

+It's really not a good idea to keep id tokens around for a long time - especially don't store them in local storage, cookies, etc.